-He quickly connected to the local dance group and was at his first dance workshop that October!
-He further developed his love of dancing, and under the tutelage of Gale Gragg, an exemplary teacher of Scottish Country Dancing, he was convinced to pursue his Preliminary Teacher's certificate in 1991 during a North American tour of examiners from Scotland.
+Jamie began dancing in 1987 in his hometown of Fredericton, New Brunswick after being invited to a September class by a close friend.
+He quickly connected to the local dance group and was at his first dance workshop just 6 weeks later!
+Jamie further developed his love of dancing, and under the tutelage of Gale Gragg, an exemplary teacher of Scottish Country Dancing, he was convinced to pursue his Preliminary Teacher's certificate in 1991 during a North American tour of examiners from Scotland.

 In 2010 Jamie started dancing again with the Blair Scottish Country Dancers.
-He enjoyed the group’s casual and fun atmosphere and in his second year was asked to join the executive of the group where he was vice president, then president for two years, and then progressing on to the role of past president.
+He enjoyed the group’s casual and fun atmosphere and in his second year was asked to join the executive of the group as vice president, he then became president for two years, and then progressing on to the role of past president.
 In 2013 Jamie began teaching the Blair group after the retirement of the group’s former teacher and the Blair group has asked him to continue teaching each year since.
-If you have any questions at all about dancing, he will be happy to answer or find the answer if he doesn’t have it at hand.
+If you have any questions at all about dancing, he will be happy to answer them, or find the answer if he doesn’t have it at hand.